Orababa/Genomics-two-B/README.md

 ### FastQC
+To find out the quality report and to ensure that the raw data looks good and there are no problems in the dataset

-1.In the tools list search for FastQC and select it 2.To select the input files
+1.In the tools list search for FastQC and select it

+2.To select the input files

 >>click multiple dataset icon
 >>Choose the  two previously uploaded datasets
->>leave the other parameters at their default values 4.And just click excute
+>>leave the other parameters at their default values

+4.And just click excute

 Four new files will be added to your History.
-The result for each datasets will be a HTML report(the webpage file) and the rawData file
+The result for each datasets will be a HTML report (the webpage file) and the rawData file.

 ### Quality trimming